wochele/Tech-Notes/Angular2/Component.md

 - Teach the browser new tags that have new functionality
 - Every app has at least one component, the root component.
 They are the basic building blocks of applications.
 - Controls a portion of the screen, a view, through it's associated template
+- You define a component's application logic—what it does to support the view—inside a class.
+The class interacts with the view through an API of properties and methods.

 A basic component has 2 parts